Nimus-oes/javascript-exercises/basic/README.md

 68. Find the k<sup>th</sup> greatest element in a given array of integers.
 69. Find the maximum possible sum of some of its k consecutive numbers (numbers that follow each other in order) in a given array of positive integers.
 70. Find the maximum absolute difference between any two adjacent elements of a given array of integers.
+71. Find the maximum absolute difference between any two elements in an array.